What is Ex-Domain Cancellation of Guarantees of Origin? Comprehensive Guide to Ex-Domain Cancellation in 2026

 Denmark

 Restricted to non-AIB countries within the EU.
-Energinet must approve in advance, and the destination country and specific beneficiary must be stated, leaving little room for ambiguity.
+Energinet must approve in advance, and

 UK, Slovakia, Spain